karlglans/croc/still_todo.md

 * Don't accept answers from users who is not a participant in the survey
-* Improve how authentication info is transported in react app.
-Maye use a context at the hoding the info.
 * filter differently in ongoing started views (FE)
 * Add a closed survey to testdata
 * Start Survey should make the survey end up in ongoing surveys (FE)